Flexible work is here to stay but you should choose an emphasis

 Hybrid Fuzziness

 Hybrid fuzziness is the worst of both worlds.
-This is a hybrid policy with no messaging around org preference.
+This is a hybrid policy with no org preference.
 In this scenario no one will be happy.

 Remote workers will feel forgotten because so much happens only in the office with nothing written down.